 The Annual Survey of Entrepreneurs provides a timely, more frequent socio-economic portrait of the nation’s employer businesses by gender, ethnicity, race and veteran status.
 It includes a relevant topic not found in the SBO: the number of years a firm has been in business.
 It also includes extensive geographical coverage, with data at the national level, all fifty states, and the fifty largest metropolitan areas in the country.

-The first Annual Survey of Entrepreneurs data were made public on Sept.
-1, 2016, covering the year of 2014.
-Examples of the data available include:
+The second Annual Survey of Entrepreneurs data were released July 13, 2017, covering the year of 2015.
+Key takeaways include:

 The newly released Annual Survey of Entrepreneurs statistics are not directly comparable to the Survey of Business Owners due to significant changes in methodologies.

 For more information about the survey, including design, methodology and data limitations, see www.census.gov/programs-surveys/ase.html.